IRFU CEO apologises to women's players

 IRFU chief Potts - who came into the role in January - apologised to the women's players for "falling short" of their commitment to "building success together".

-"We are committed to putting that right and we regard the recommendations of this independent review as solid basis from which to reignite the long-term development of women's rugby in Ireland.
+"We are committed to putting that right and we regard the recommendations of this independent review as a solid basis from which to reignite the long-term development of women's rugby in Ireland.

 "We accept the independent review's recommendations in full.
 Some are in place and we are already acting on many of them."